Emma Smith

-Emma Hale Smith Bidamon (July 10, 1804 – April 30, 1879) was an American homesteader, the first wife of Joseph Smith, and a prominent leader in the early days of the Latter Day Saint movement, both during Smith's lifetime and afterward as a member of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church).
+Emma Hale Smith Bidamon (July 10, 1804 – April 30, 1879) was a leader in the early Latter Day Saint movement and a prominent member of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church) as well as the first wife of Joseph Smith, the movement's founder.
 In 1842, when the Ladies' Relief Society of Nauvoo was formed as a women's service organization, she was elected by its members as the organization's first president.

-After the killing of Joseph Smith Emma remained in Nauvoo rather than following Brigham Young and the mormon pioneers to the Utah Territory.
-Emma was supportive of Smith's teachings throughout her life with the exception of plural marriage and remained loyal to her son Joseph Smith III in his leadership of the RLDS church.
+After the killing of Joseph Smith, Emma remained in Nauvoo rather than following Brigham Young and the Mormon pioneers to the Utah Territory.
+Emma was supportive of Smith's teachings throughout her life with the exception of plural marriage and remained loyal to her son, Joseph Smith III, in his leadership of the RLDS Church.

 Early life and first marriage, 1804–1829

+Early life

+Emma Hale was born on July 10, 1804, in Harmony Township, Susquehanna County, Pennsylvania, in her family's log cabin.
+She was the seventh child and third daughter of Isaac Hale and Elizabeth Lewis Hale.
+She was descended of primarily English ancestors, including seven passengers on the Mayflower.
+Isaac and Elizabeth arrived in Susquehanna County in 1791 where they bought land and became the first permanent settlers.

+Isaac and Elizabeth were members of the first Methodist Episcopal congregation in Harmony, where Emma's uncle preached.
+Beginning at age seven or eight, Emma was involved in the church, reading the Bible and singing hymns.
+Emma's father stepped away from the church for a time and became a deist, but later returned to the church after Emma's requests.

+The Hale family was relatively wealthy.
+Isaac hunted and Elizabeth hosted lodgers and boarders in their home.
+The Hale family was known for being honest, hard-working, and generous to their neighbors.